The Ancient of Days, designed, printed, and hand colored by William Blake, was the frontispiece of his 1794 poem Europe a Prophecy. An epic...

 Young Woman Peeling Apples appears to be a straightforward, if lovely, scene of a woman doing some kitchen work.
 It doesn’t seem innovative in any way, but it actually was.
 In 17th century Dutch art, maids were more often shown like in the painting below, where the lady of the house finds her maid asleep on the job.
 Lazy and inept servants made frequent subjects for Dutch paintings.

 In general, everyday life scenes with a moralistic undertone, or misdeeds of lower-class people revealing their sexual and immoral nature were popular among the wealthy burghers in the Dutch Golden Age.
 Maes also painted some of these scenes, including the one below.

 By contrast, the girl in Young Woman Peeling Apples is a model of diligence and restraint – qualities this society more typically attributed to higher-class women.
-As a viewer, you want to sit with her, not laugh at her.
+As a spectator, you want to sit with her, not laugh at her.
 Turns out, this seemingly-uncomplicated little painting was actually rather progressive.
 However, Maes wasn’t alone in painting maids without mocking.
-Vermeer‘s famous Milkmaid (Rijksmuseum) would come only a few years later.
+Johannes Vermeer‘s famous Milkmaid would be painted only a few years later.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!